 These Chocolate Caramel Blossoms, also known as Hershey Kiss Cookies, are one cookie you must add to your holiday baking list!
-They’re soft and chocolatey cookies that are rolled in sugar and topped with Hershey Caramel Kisses!
+They're soft and chocolatey cookies that are rolled in sugar and topped with Hershey Caramel Kisses!
 You can try different sugars to roll them in too, like I did!
-They’re the cousin to my popular Classic Peanut Butter Blossoms recipe, are simple to make, and absolutely delicious!
-I dare you to each just one!
+They're the cousin to my popular Classic Peanut Butter Blossoms recipe, are simple to make, and absolutely delicious!

-ingredients needed: all-purpose flour, baking powder, ground cinnamon, salt, dutch process baking cocoa, unsalted butter, granulated sugar, light brown sugar, 1 egg, milk, vanilla extract, and 1 bag of Hershey caramel kisses
+Ingredients needed: all-purpose flour, baking powder, ground cinnamon, salt, dutch process baking cocoa, unsalted butter, granulated sugar, light brown sugar, 1 egg, milk, vanilla extract, and 1 bag of Hershey caramel kisses

-optional toppings: sea salt flakes, salted caramel sugar, dark cocoa sugar
+Optional toppings: sea salt flakes, salted caramel sugar, dark cocoa sugar

 Just like the classic, these Chocolate Caramel Blossoms will be a very easy recipe to make!
 You'll need either a hand mixer or a stand mixer to bring the ingredients together, along with a small bowl, cookie sheets, parchment paper, and 1 or 2 wire cooling racks.
 Basically your essential cookie making tools!
 This chocolate caramel blossoms recipe does come with a cookie dough chill time of a minimum of 1 hour.